jisuanjixue/jisuanjixue/README.md

 - 👋 Hi, I’m @jisuanjixue
 - 👀 I’m interested in code and love ruby on rails, now work use React and rails.
 - 🌱 I’m currently learning ruby on rails.
-- 💞️ I’m looking to collaborate on.
+- 💞️ I’m looking to collaborate on，I am a full stack engineer
 - 📫 How to reach me: boming1989@Gmail.com.

 <!---